Georgia Autism Initiative

 What is Autism Spectrum Disorder (ASD)?

-Autism spectrum disorder is defined as a developmental disability that can cause significant social, communication, and behavioral challenges.
-ASD affects 1 in 59 children in Georgia.
+Autism spectrum disorder is a condition that affects a child’s development and function in social interactions, communication, and behavior.
+An individual with autism may need a lot of help in daily life or may need less help.
+The level of severity can vary considerably from one individual to another, making it difficult for families to know exactly what to look for when seeking services.
 The term “spectrum” refers to a wide range of signs, symptoms, skills, and levels of impairment.
 Individuals with ASD may communicate, interact, behave, and learn in ways that are different from others without ASD.

 Purpose of the Autism Initiative

 The Georgia Autism Initiative is the statewide coordination and delivery of services that improve capacity for early intervention, family coaching and support, transition planning, and provider training for infants and youth with ASD from birth to 21 years of age and their families.

 The Georgia Autism Initiative collaborates with physicians and district coordinators to record and/or administer ASD-specific screenings for early intervention.
 The Georgia Autism Initiative includes a network of licensed community psychologists and board-certified behavior analysts (BCBA) that provide diagnostic and behavioral interventions to improve outcomes for children and youth with ASD.
 Family coaching and support are offered through the development of individualized plans and support services.

 To date, the Georgia Autism Initiative has offered provider training opportunities to licensed community psychologists, professionals seeking board-certified behavior analyst certification, and educators.
 Psychologists have received training on the Autism Diagnostic Observation Schedule, 2nd Edition (ADOS-2), BCBA trainees have received required supervised field experience, and educators have received technical assistance on adolescent to young-adulthood transition planning.

 Why is the program important?